Famous Trials

 The 4th Amendment prohibits the unlawful search and seizure of resident belonging to citizens of the United States of America; this amendment also defines the rights of privacy awarded to citizens of the United States

-The Case Profile of Korematsu v.
-United States
+The Case Profile of Engle v.
+Vitale

-Date of the Trial: December 18th, 1944
+Date of the Trial: April 3rd, 1962

 Legal Classification: Administrative Law; this legal field associated with events and circumstances in which the Federal Government of the United States engages its citizens, including the administration of government programs, the creation of agencies, and the establishment of a legal, regulatory federal standard